featuremine/tutorials/README.md

 ```

 #### Run the components yourself

+If you want to run each program yourself instead of just running the docker containers you can follow these next steps.

 Yamal is our core library that handles YTP files and all of the components.
 To install Yamal